 9. Lumiens L9 – Clip-On Orchestra LED Lamp

-The Lumiens L9 too features the optical grade lens that ensures there’s evenly distributed light all around without any flickers.
+The Lumiens L9 too features the optical grade lens that ensures even distribution of light from the 9 LED lightbulbs.
 The brightness can be adjusted using the 2 preset settings provided.

 Secondly, helping you get the light positioning right is the adjustable arm and 10″ gooseneck.
-Yup, the 20 hours of battery life is less compared to the other picks, it’s surely enough for a good day’s work and effort.
+The lamp runs on 3 rechargeable AA batteries that have plenty of juice to last 20 hours.
+Sure the 20 hours of battery life is less compared to the other picks, it’s surely enough for a good day’s work and effort.

 Lastly, the silicone pad protects the body from scratches though we’d recommend you still handle it with care.

-The Lightness Lamp comes with the forever feeling as the LED’s are claimed to last you a lifetime.
+The Lightness Lamp comes with the forever feeling as the 9 white LED lights are claimed to last you a lifetime.
 The 2 levels of brightness levels provide ideal lighting conditions and can be easily adjusted using the on/off switch itself.